Formation Control for UAVs Using a Flux Guided Approach: Experimental Results

 In this subsection, we derive time-optimal trajectories with performance constraints for the geometric paths obtained in the previous subsection, subsequently, the trajectories are simulated using a 3d dynamic particle simulation and evaluated against the performance constraints.

-The FG generates a series of 3d points which form the geometric shape of the paths taken by leader UAVs.
-Each set of points generated at each iteration of the minimisation are collocated in time.
-Thus the formation movement is synchronised.
+FG generates a series of 3d points which form the geometric shape of the paths taken by leader UAVs.
+Each set of points generated at each iteration of the minimisation is collocated in time.
+Thus the formation's movement is synchronised.
 The paths must be re-parameterised in time such that a reference trajectory for a robot can be determined.
 The re-parametrisation of the path is obtained using a Time-Optimal Path Parameterisation (TOPP) \cite{Pham2018}.
 TOPP allows performance constraints to be given to the re-parameterisation of the path such that physically realisable trajectories can be obtained.
-Performance constraints of $|\vec{v}|=10$ \si{\metre\per\second}, and $|\vec{a}|=5$ \si{\metre\per\square\second} are chosen.
+Performance constraints of $|\vec{v}|=10$ \si{\metre\per\second}, and $|\vec{a}|=5$ \si{\metre\per\square\second} are chosen. {These constraints are suitable for quadcopter UAV designs with high manoeuvrability}.
 Since SQP does not guarantee that the path is smooth some filtering is applied to the path to remove points that are closely spaced prior to the trajectory generation.
 This was found to improve the efficiency of the TOPP.

+An alternative solution to TOPP \cite{Pham2018} is a model predictive trajectory planner \cite{7995821}.
+This approach finds trajectories directly by maximising the sum of the fluxes over the trajectory with fixed endpoints and kinematic constraints.
+Whilst this approach obtains trajectories straightforwardly, it greatly increases the number of optimisation variables and is, therefore, a less desirable solution.
+Also, TOPP is more flexible than MPT since it is decoupled from FG and can be used to generate the follower trajectories.

 To track the trajectory a 3d particle simulation, $\vec{a}=\vec{u}$, is used with the discrete dynamics: